ticapix/identity-in-data-spaces/DCPvsOID/DCPvsOID.md

 *Figure 3 Issuance Flow*

-This process enables the issuer entity to write a verifiable credential to the credential store of the organization.
+This process enables the issuer entity to issue a verifiable credential to the credential store of the organization.

 During the negotiation of a data sharing contract the participant offering the contract will ask the organization which requests the data sharing contract to provide verifiable credentials that contain proof that the policy is being met.
-Those claims need to be verified with a verifier to know whether they are to be trusted.
+Those claims and evidence need to be verified with a verifier to know whether they are to be trusted.

 An organization asking for the verification of a claim can use the following flow to verify a claim: